A Japanese Inspired Project

 The dark grey walls give the perception of size, while the contrasting green foliage works to increase this perception of size.

-I dedicate it to Lisa who has resided in Japan for the last twenty-five years.
+I dedicate this garden to Lisa who has resided in Japan for the last twenty-five years.
 Thank you for your strength, support and vitality for life.

 I hope you enjoy Lisa’s Garden